GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0003_SOP-1+MG-DAC-Recommendation-Approval.md

 This SOP covers the process **from when a data access application is received by the 1+MG DAC to when the application is approved or rejected** by the 1+MG DAC.
 The **input** is a completed application form, and the **output** is a notification of approval or rejection of the request for authorisation to access the controlled access data described in the application.

 ### 6. Introduction and Background Information
-To access controlled access data within the European Genomic Data Infrastructure a research user must apply for authorisation to access the data from the 1+ Million Genomes Data Access Committee (1+MG DAC).
+To access controlled access data within the European Genomic Data Infrastructure a user must apply for authorisation to access the data from the 1+ Million Genomes Data Access Committee (1+MG DAC).
 The 1+MG DAC (a.k.a.
 1+MG EDIC) will **review applications** to ensure they conform to the 1+MG Data Governance requirements, and **make recommendations** to the relevant National Coordination Points (NCPs) who may agree or disagree with the recommendation.

 Additionally, the 1+MG DAC will follow a review process when the NCP disagrees with its recommendation (see [GDI-SOP0002_NCPs-veto-EDIC-decision.md](../node-specific/GDI-SOP0002_NCPs-veto-EDIC-decision.md)).
 Once an agreement is reached, or the review process completes, the data user will be informed of the decision.